llmos-ai/llmos.ai/docs/user_guide/llm_management/serve.md

 :::note
 Within your LLMOS cluster, you can connect to the model service using its internal DNS name.

-To get the internal DNS name, Click the **Internal URL** button of the model service.
+To get the internal DNS name, Click the **Copy Internal URL** button of the model service.
 :::